jaswdr/faker/README.md

 See more formatters in [godoc](https://godoc.org/github.com/jaswdr/faker)

+## Support

+We support Go 1.11 or later

 ## License

 Faker is released under the MIT Licence.
 See the bundled LICENSE file for details.